matt-cook/corpchaps.com/about/what-is-corporate-chaplaincy.md

 Chaplain Assistance Programs are:

-* **free to employees.** An organization contracts with and pays an outside corporate chaplaincy provider for the service.
+* **Free to employees.** An organization contracts with and pays an outside corporate chaplaincy provider for the service.
-* **voluntary.** Chaplains are available 24 hours a day, 7 days a week, 365 days a year for any employee who wants support, but no one can be forced to utilize the benefit.
+* **Voluntary.** Chaplains are available 24 hours a day, 7 days a week, 365 days a year for any employee who wants support, but no one can be forced to utilize the benefit.
-* **relational.** Corporate chaplains spend regular time at a worksite building relationships with employees and getting to know them, which makes CAPs more effective and more highly utilized than traditional Employee Assistance Programs.
+* **Relational.** Corporate chaplains spend regular time at a worksite building relationships with employees and getting to know them, which makes CAPs more effective and more highly utilized than traditional Employee Assistance Programs.
-* **confidential.** CAPs provide a neutral space for employees to share their struggles safely without having to fear that others in the office will hear about them.
+* **Confidential.** CAPs provide a neutral space for employees to share their struggles safely without having to fear that others in the office will hear about them.
 Chaplains will only break their commitment to confidentiality in situations where they’re required to do so by law.
-* **available for people of all faiths (or no faith).** Corporate chaplains let employees who are interested initiate conversations about faith and spirituality.
+* **Available for people of all faiths (or no faith).** Corporate chaplains let employees who are interested initiate conversations about faith and spirituality.
 For employees who aren’t interested or don’t bring up faith in conversation, chaplains serve more as a life coach.

 CAPs are also **effective.** Research has shown that the implementation of a Chaplain Assistance Program: